oktadev/okta-blog/_source/_posts/2021-10-04-spring-boot-spa.md

 **You need to go back to the `src/okta/index.js` file and replace the `yourOktaUri` and `clientId` variables at the top of the file with your values.** The value for `yourOktaUri` is the Okta URI without any further path specifiers.
 It will look like this: `https://dev-133337.okta.com`

 One of the things that the Okta CLI does for you is to add your application's base URL to the CORS trusted origins for the Okta auth server.
-This is necessary because the the Okta Sign-In Widget will be making cross0-origin requests, that, as noted above, would be blocked unless CORS is properly handled.
-You can see this by going to your Okta developer dashboard and selected **Security** and **API** from the left-side menu and selected **Trusted Origins** from the API tab.
+This is necessary because the the Okta Sign-In Widget will be making cross-origin requests, that, as noted above, would be blocked unless CORS is properly handled.
+You can see this by going to your Okta developer dashboard. with **Security** and **API** selected from the left-side menu, and **Trusted Origins** selected from the API tab.
 You'll see that (in this case) `http://localhost:8080` was added as a trusted origin of type `CORS Redirect`.

 {% img blog/spring-boot-spa/trusted-origin.png alt:"Trusted origins for Okta CORS" width:"800" %}{: .center-image }